Dhamareshwarakumar/Namaste-NodeJS/Chapter 04 - module.export & require/04_module.export-and-require.md

 ### What is a module?

 -   A module is a encapsulated units of code that can be reused across different parts of an application.
+-   Every individual javascript file can be considered as a module.
 -   Types of modules in Node.js
     -   **Built-in modules**
         -   These modules come pre-packaged with Node.js and provide access to core functionalities like file system operations (fs), network communication (http), and more.